rosh-8/todoist/README.md

 4. Check, uncheck a To Do Item
 5. Remaining Items count on top of the App.

-# Added Sound Effects as enhancement.
+Added Sound Effects as enhancement🔉⚡️
-# This app uses your local storage.
+Cached todo items in local storage.

 ## Available Scripts

 In the project directory, you can run: